 This is especially important when deciding what goes into custom events’ category, action and label fields.
 In general, the usual best practices apply here, too.

-Category: For categorizing your events, take a look at your spreadsheet and high-level categories you listed there. (i.e “user actions”)
+Category: For categorizing your events, take a look at your spreadsheet and the high-level categories you listed there. (i.e “user actions”)

 Action: For describing what happened or what action did the user take. (i.e “click”)